DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-apply-for-teacher-training.md

 Your referee will also be asked if they know of any reason why you should not work with children.

-You will need different referees depending on your circumstances.
+You'll need different referees depending on your circumstances.
 If you graduated in the last 5 years, you'll need an academic reference.
 If you already work in a school, you'll need a reference from your headteacher.
 If you’re applying for a salaried course, one of your references must be from an employer.

 Training providers will accept a character reference, such as a mentor or someone you know from volunteering, as a second reference.

 Referees should not be family members, partners or friends.

 You'll provide the details for 2 referees when you apply.

-If you get an offer from a teacher training provider for a place on their course, you can review the details you've submitted.
+If you get an offer from a teacher training provider for a place on their course, you can review the referee details you've submitted.
 You can change these if necessary.

-Your provider will then contact your referees to get your references.
+Your provider will then contact your referees.
 If they're happy with them, your teacher training place will then be confirmed.

 If you’re struggling to choose your referees, [get free one-on-one support from a teacher training adviser](/tta-service).